Healthier Chocolate Chip Cookies

 Vegan Chocolate Chip Oatmeal Cookies by Pamela Salzman

-- 2/3 cup almond flour, spooned an leveled in the measuring cup (substitute coconut flour if you're allergic to almonds)
+- 1/2 cup almond flour, spooned an leveled in the measuring cup (substitute coconut flour if you're allergic to almonds)

-- 1 1/4 cups whole wheat pastry flour, spooned and leveled in the measuring cup (alternatively use whole-wheat or white whole-wheat
+- 1 cup whole-wheat pastry flour, spooned and leveled in the measuring cup (alternatively use white whole-wheat flour)

 - 3/4 teaspoon baking soda

-- 1 1/3 cups dark chocolate chips or about 8 ounces chopped dark chocolate
+- 3/4 cup dark chocolate chips or chopped dark chocolate

-Cream the butter, brown sugar, and granulated sugar with an electric mixture until creamy and blended, 1 minute.
-Add the egg and vanilla and continue to beat until light and smooth, another minute.
+Cream the butter, olive oil, and brown sugar with an electric mixture until creamy and blended, 1 minute.
+Add the egg and vanilla and continue to beat until smooth, another minute.

-Add the almond flour, oat flour, whole-wheat pastry flour, baking soda, baking powder, and salt to the bowl with the butter.
-Use a fork to lightly mix the dry ingredients together.
+Add the almond flour, whole-wheat pastry flour, baking soda, and salt to the bowl.

 Beat the ingredients together until creamy, 1 minute.
-Add the chocolate chps and beat to combine.
+Add the chocolate chips and beat to combine.

 Remove from the oven.
 Let cool long enough that the cookies are firm and chewy, about 20 minutes.
 Store in an air-tight container.